1965 The Fortunes – Here It Comes Again

 The three vocalists subsequently learned to play guitars themselves and split from all the other musicians.
 They added two new players (Andy Brown on drums, and Dave Carr on keyboards) and recorded the song Caroline in 1964.
-The single did not fare too well, but it became a theme song for the pirate radio station Caroline.
-Ironically, the group’s manager,
+The single did not fare too well, but it became a theme song for the pirate radio station, Caroline.

 Another pair of singles also failed to chart, but they found a hit with their next recording.
-The song You’ve Got Your Troubles, I’ve Got Mine was written by the team of Roger Greenaway and Roger Cook.
+The team of Roger Greenaway and Roger Cook wrote the song You’ve Got Your Troubles, I’ve Got Mine.
 The single reached #2 in the UK and #7 on the US Hot 100 in 1965.

 The group’s next release was Here It Comes Again, a song written by the British team of Barry Mason and Les Reed (Les also wrote songs with both Greenaway and Cook).
 The single again reached the top five in the UK, but peaked at only #27 on the Hot 100.